-The tenure of 20 affordable housing completions is to be confirmed
+The tenure of 51 affordable housing completions is to be confirmed

-4. Housing completions on previously developed / greenfield land
+The tenure of 20 affordable housing completions is to be confirmed - 4.
+Housing completions on previously developed / greenfield land - 4.1.

-4.1.
 A target of 40% of dwellings on previously developed land (PDL) within the borough has been set through the Core Strategy.
 Monitoring the development of previously developed land is therefore important to determine whether this target is being met.
 The breakdown of completions on previously developed land (brownfield land) and greenfield land on major sites (10 dwellings and over) is provided in Table 9.